rugbyprof/3013-Algorithms/Assignments/A05/README.md

 #### Finding Closest

 You must use a Heap to find the closest cities.
 I've included a heap implementation thats templated and only requires you to push on a `struct*` that includes a `Priority` data member.
+You can calculate the distance using the `Haversine` formula in [Geo.hpp](Geo.hpp).

 ### Deliverables

-- Turn in a printed file with the first 25 cities and who they are connected to:
+- Turn in a printed file with the first 10 and last 10 cities and who they are connected to.
+The order is based on where they are in the input file.

 ```
 0001 : New York